 Our mission is to provide the seacoast region with the highest quality, handcrafted, local wines; while using sustainable farming methods, maintaining open space along the pristine riverfront, and providing educational opportunities for those interested in preserving this ancient craft.

 We offer unique local wines that are handcrafted from our vines, using environmentally friendly and minimally invasive techniques both in the vineyard and winery.
-Our wines are vegan because we do not use any fining agents made from animal protein; and our grapes are hand-picked and sorted so that we are able to use minimal sulfites.
+Our wines are vegan because we do not use any fining agents, often made from animal protein, and our grapes are hand-picked and sorted so that we are able to use minimal sulfites.